Rose Colors & Their Meanings – Choosing the Right Rose For the Right Occasion.

 So, how do you match the rose to the event?

-The varying colors of roses are the result of the combined forces of nature and nurturing.
-However, those floral hues say more than how they were bred.
-By learning each colors symbolism, you’ll be saving yourself the terrifying horror of insinuating infatuation, when you actually meant to say ‘I love you as a friend’ or suggesting the end of a relationship when you actually mean the opposite (eek).
+By learning each colors symbolism, you’ll be saving yourself the terrifying horror of insinuating infatuation, when you actually meant to say ‘I love you as a friend’ or suggesting the end of a relationship when you actually mean the opposite.

 Red Roses – Their Meaning & History